 Wax at least 2 days prior to your spray tan treatment.
 The reason for this is that left over wax residue will block the absorption of the spray tanning solution.
 It's also important to note is that you will not want to wax after you tan because you will actually wax the spray tan off.

 Don’t apply moisturizers, oils, perfume, makeup* or deodorant day of appointment, as they can effect tan development.
 Spray perfume on clothes not skin.
-LIGHT deodorant application is fine if you cant go with out (*example you work then have appt after, make sure to mention to me if you applied, same for make up leave on and will remove at appt with spray tan friendly wipe).
+LIGHT deodorant application is fine if you can't go with out (*ex. you have appt after work, make sure to mention to me if you applied, same for make up leave on and can remove at appt with a $1 spray tan friendly face wipe).

 Please schedule any massage appointments for at least 48 hours before your appointment to ensure that the oils do not create a barrier to the spray tanning solution.

 Schedule you hair and/or nail appointments to be done day prior to your Spray Tan appointment for best results.
 If done on same day make sure to have no lotion applied as it affects absorption.